 Yeah, make big oil suffer.

-Make them why doesn't anybody ever say make government suffer?
+Why doesn't anybody ever say make government suffer?

 Why?

-How come it is that the one element that always botches what it attempts?
+How come it is that the one element that always botches what it attempts, it tries to fix poverty, it makes it worse.

 It tries to fix racism and discrimination, it busts up the black family and destroys it.

-It tries to run the post office a billion dollars in debt over everything it does, and people say, let's let the government fix it.
+It tries to run the post office a billion dollars in debt over everything it does.

 Health care, you name it.

-And yet, whatever it is that they do, they screw up, and people still are willing to turn to them to fix what they broke in the first place.
+And yet, whatever it is that they do, they screw up and people still are willing to turn to them to fix what they broke in the first place.

-I know I don't hate the institution of government.
+I don't hate the institution of government.

-This is just way it's way too big, it's way out of hand is being run by too many charlatans and phony plastic banana good time rock and roller leftists who have a view of government that's far different than most of us who want it limited out of the way, certain responsibilities that it excels at and does very well and then get out of our way, just to leave us alone.
+It's being run by too many charlatans and phony plastic banana good time rock and roller leftists who have a view of government that's far different than most of us who want it limited out of the way, certain responsibilities that it excels at and does very well, and then get out of our way, just to leave us alone.

-And the other side wants this government involved in every step of your life they can, because they don't trust you to live your life right without them.
+And the other side wants this government involved in every step of your life they can because they don't trust you to live your life right without them.

-It's gonna make them feel better.
+It's going to make them feel better.

-So the very intended beneficiary, which is nuts to say anyway, the of tax increases on the rich are the very people that get hurt by losing their jobs.
+So the very intended beneficiary, which is nuts to say anyway, of tax increases on the rich are the very people that get hurt by losing their jobs.

 Jimmy Carter did it.